Divy-Codes/Divy-Codes/README.md

 ## Hello World 👋
 You can call me Divyanshu.
-Based out of Delhi/Bengaluru, I am an artisan of the digital wolrd with websites and UIs my tapestries.
+Based out of Delhi/Kerala, I am an artisan of the digital world with websites and UIs my tapestries.
 Programming is like art to me, it excites me and gives me a sense of purpose.
 I am also a tech enthusiast who believes in progressive tech and change.

 ## My Work